UTNuclearRoboticsPublic/rviz_plugin_manager/README.md

 * /rviz\_plugin\_get\_config
 * /rviz\_plugin\_set\_config

 When loading a plugin, an UID is returned.
-This UID is needed to unload or configure the loaded plugin.
+This UID is later used to unload or configure the loaded plugin.
 Check the .srv files for complete set of parameters.

 ## Usage
-Load the plugin in RViz by using the add button or specify it in the .rviz configuration file.
+Load the manager plugin in RViz by using the add button or specify it in the .rviz configuration file.
 If the plugin manager is enabled, you can use the services, for example:

 ```
 rosservice call /rviz_plugin_load "rviz/Marker" "My plugin name" "/marker_topic" ""